Wandsbek

 Wandsbek ([ˈvantsbeːk]) is the second-largest of seven boroughs that make up the city and state of Hamburg, Germany.
 The name of the district is derived from the river Wandse which passes through here.
 Wandsbek, which was formerly an independent city, is urban and, along with Eilbek and Marienthal, part of the city's economic and cultural core.
-In 2020 the population was 442,702.
+In 2020 the population was 442,702, making it the most populous borough in Hamburg.

 History

 Wandsbek was the place of residence of the poet Johann Heinrich Voss and of Matthias Claudius, who here issued (1771–1775) the newspaper Der Wandsbecker Bote (The Wandsbeck Messenger).
 There is a monument to Claudius in the town.

 During World War II from May 2, 1944 until May 3, 1945 a subcamp of the Nazi concentration camp of Neuengamme was located in Wandsbek, listed as no. 565 Hamburg-Wandsbek in the official German list.

 On January 1, 2007 the Ortsämter (Precincts) were dissolved and the organisation of all boroughs of Hamburg was restructured.
 In the borough Wandsbek to the former precinct Wandsbek had belonged the quarters Eilbek, Jenfeld, Marienthal, Tonndorf, Wandsbek and Rahlstedt.
 The quarters Hummelsbüttel, Poppenbüttel, Sasel and Wellingsbüttel belonged to the precinct Alstertal.
 The precinct Bramfeld consisted of Bramfeld and Steilshoop.
 The precinct Rahlstedt were the quarter Rahlstedt.
 And the precinct Walddörfer were Bergstedt, Duvenstedt, Farmsen-Berne, Lemsahl-Mellingstedt, Volksdorf and Wohldorf-Ohlstedt.